BIGJRA/BIGJRA.github.io/rejuv.md

 - She has amnesia.
 (Saki +1, Amber +1)
 - ...
 (Saki -2)

-4. Studious, Engineering, Engineering Proficiency, 3 Years’ Experience
+4. Studious, Engineering, Engineering Proficiency, 3 Years' Experience

 Talk to the door at the top.